 I also doubt this can charge via USB-C, instead, I’d expect a higher capacity charger and the rectangular-shaped plug that Lenovo also offers on their Legion gaming models.

-In fact, in many ways this 16-inch IdeaPad 5 Pro seems to step into the footprints of the Legion Slim 7, officially announced a couple of months ago, but something that was not available to purchase so far.
+In fact, in many ways this 16-inch IdeaPad 5 Pro seems to step into the footprints of the Legion Slim 7 (our full review of the Legion Slim 7 series is available here), officially announced a couple of months ago, but something that was not available to purchase so far.
 That will probably get a bump to the updated AMD/Nvidia hardware in the near future as well.

 Anyway, not a lot much to add here on top of what we already mentioned in our IdeaPad 5i article, such as the fact that both these laptops get the standard IdeaPad clean design lines, available in either a darker or a lighter shade of gray, the chiclet IdeaPad keyboards (with a NumPad section on the 16-inch model), and a proper set of ports.
 There’s no Thunderbolt on any of them, but you do get full USB-C slots, USB-As, HDMI, a card reader, and an audio jack, plus an IR camera and up-firing speakers.
 Take this with a grain of salt though until further confirmed, as the pictures also show speaker grills on the bottom, as you’ll notice from the following image.